 ABOUT THE AUTHOR

-John Clarkson published his first crime thriller, AND JUSTICE FOR ONE, in 1992, followed by two more in that series: ONE MAN’S LAW in 1994, and ONE WAY OUT in 1996.
-John wrote the screenplay adaptation of the first novel for PARAMOUNT PICTURES, which led to writing six episodes for the first-run syndicated TV series LANDS END in 1995.
+John Clarkson’s first crime thriller, AND JUSTICE FOR ONE, was published by Crown Publisher’s, Inc. in 1992, followed by two more in that series: ONE MAN’S LAW in 1994, and ONE WAY OUT in 1996.
+John wrote the screenplay adaptation of AND JUSTICE FOR ONE for Paramount Pictures, which led to writing six episodes for the first-run syndicated TV series LANDS END in 1995.

-All during that time Clarkson worked in advertising as a copywriter, first for several New York agencies, and then running his own agency for many years.
+During the time Clarkson wrote his first five novels, he worked in advertising as a copywriter and creative director, first for several New York agencies, and then running his own agency for many years.
 After closing his ad agency, Clarkson began consulting directly with major corporations devising marketing strategies, developing creative, and managing their advertising agencies.

 The advertising and marketing consulting became all-consuming on the creative front, particularly during the eight straight years, Clarkson had at least one and sometimes two TV commercials he helped develop running on the Super Bowl.